stderr-enst/jobefficiency/episodes/03_schedulertools.md

 ## Shortcomings

-While `sacct` provides a lot of information it is clearly incomplete.
+While `sacct` provides a lot of information it is still incomplete.
 For example, the information is for the entire calculation.
 Variations in the metrics as a function of time throughout the job are not available.
 Communication between different MPI processes is not recorded.
 The collection